Traditional Ancient Chinese Hairstyles History

 The Futou in the Serenade of Peaceful Joy

 The Futou of the Song Dynasty was flat-topped with two flat feet, could be taken off and worn at will.
-If not wearing a in the Song Dynasty, it can be bundle of hair or half bundle of hair.
+If not wearing a hat in the Song Dynasty, it can be bundle of hair or half bundle of hair.

 Traditional Ancient Chinese Hairstyles History-31